All you need to do is keep readers entertained while gently promoting your products and services while building trust and authority.

 Here’s an email newsletter from a sewing enthusiast, Rebecca Page.
 The images are all related to the core message and contribute to the overall effect:

-Your images should support your primary message and your brand personality.
+Your images should support your primary message and your brand personality, just as Etsy ads should align with your overall brand strategy.

 Try keeping all images in the same style or color scheme so the readers can identify your email with your brand.